Sparse Covariance Neural Networks: Introduction

+Nevertheless, VNNs operate on the sample covariance matrix, which results in two limitations.
+First, VNNs are sensitive to settings in which the true covariance is sparse, especially in regimes where the data dimension and number of samples are of the same order~\cite{paul2007asymptotics,baik2005phase,F_ral_2007}.
+Second, VNNs are computationally expensive and memory inefficient, as the sample covariance matrix is typically dense due to estimation errors, regardless of the true covariance matrix being dense or sparse, which is an emphasized computational burden in high-dimensional datasets.

+To overcome these limitations, we study the effect of sparse covariance matrix estimators on the learned representation of the VNN, and how properties of the latter affect and are affected by the sparsification strategy as well as the data distribution.
+More specifically, we propose Sparse coVariance Neural Networks (S-VNNs), which incorporate sparsification-based covariance regularizers into the VNN architecture, and analyze the impact of sparsification on performance when both the true covariance matrix is sparse and dense.

-To overcome these limitations, we propose sparsification-based covariance regularizers for VNNs to improve the covariance matrix estimation.
-We perform stability analysis for sparse VNNs (S-VNNs) to investigate the effects of covariance sparsification techniques on the performance of VNNs. \textit{When true covariance matrices are sparse}, we propose hard and soft thresholding strategies and show that S-VNNs are more robust to both the finite-data estimation error and the covariance sparsification thresholding. \textit{For generic scenarios where true covariance matrices are not necessarily sparse}, we propose a stochastic sparsification approach and prove the stability of S-VNNs in this setting.
-Our findings quantify a trade-off between stability and sparsification (i.e., efficiency).
-That is, dropping covariances according to their absolute values leads to higher stability but, in some cases, low sparsification, whereas dropping a fixed percentage of covariance values improves sparsification at the expense of stability.
-We corroborate our findings with experiments on synthetic and real datasets highlighting the benefits of sparsity on covariance-based neural processing both in terms of performance and computation.
-Our specific contributions are as follows.
+\textit{When true covariance matrix is sparse}, we incorporate thresholded covariance estimates into S-VNNs and show that they are robust to the finite-data estimation error.
+For the more generic scenario where \textit{the true covariance matrix is not necessarily sparse}, we put forth a stochastic sparsification approach and discuss its impact on the S-VNN.
+Our analysis reveals an inherent trade-off between stability, sparsification degree and strategy, which, in turn, translates into a trade-off between finite-data performance and computational efficiency.
+We show that dropping covariances according to their absolute values leads to a higher stability but low sparsification, whereas dropping a fixed percentage of covariance values improves sparsification at the expense of stability.
+We corroborate our findings with experiments on synthetic and real datasets, highlighting the benefits of sparsity on covariance-based neural processing architectures in terms of both performance and computation.
+Our specific contributions are as follows: